PointClub Surveys is a reward site, where you can earn a small amount of money for completing surveys online.

 – You need $50 worth of points before you can cashout with Paypal.

 What is you experience of PointClub?
-Please share your experience below.
+You’re welcome to leave a comment below!

-I don’t think PointClub is a scam.
-At the time of writing, there are still people being paid and enjoying the website.
+No – I don’t think PointClub is a scam.
+At the time of writing, there are still people being paid and enjoying this website.

 However, there are a lot of similar complaints against this company and it’s not a site that I can personally recommend at this time.